ryourst/infra-apps/README.md

     argocd login argocd-server.example.com
     ```
 - **kube-prometheus** - Installs Prometheus, Grafana, and Alertmanager with cloud LB, or with NGINX ingress resources for on-prem.
 Ingress resource yaml files need to be updated for correct host name.

+Note: The prometheus CRD will fail to install because the file is too long for ArgoCD to apply.
+Instead, after it fails, sync the failed CRD manually in the UI and check `Replace` option.